Joshua-Coded/Real_Estate_App/README.md

 # Real_Estate_App
 # Starting Tomorrow
-A Real Estate management system built with Java 17.
+I will be building a Real Estate management system with Java 17.